Floored: Musical style

-The album has been categorized as funk metal and nu metal.
-It features elements of heavy metal, funk, reggae, pop, punk, ska and hip hop.
 In their June 1997 review, the Los Angeles Times believed the album derived influence from Korn, Rage Against the Machine and the Vandals.
 In another article from 1999, the Los Angeles Times characterized this era of Sugar Ray as having a "harder edged punk-funk sound", and claimed it to be derivative of not only Rage Against the Machine but also the Red Hot Chili Peppers.
-Ron Hart of CMJ New Music Report considered their sound on this album to be "metallic funk" in December 1998, while Spin referred to their sound as punk-funk in November 1997.
+In a July 1997 article about their role in Fathers' Day, British publication Kerrang! referred to Sugar Ray as "super-sexy US rap-rocking rascals".
+Ron Hart of CMJ New Music Report considered their sound on this album to be "metallic funk" in December 1998, while Spin referred to them as a punk-funk band in November 1997.
 Geoffrey Hines of The Washington Post similarly noted the album's mixture of funk, punk and metal.
 In July 1997, he wrote that "Sugar Ray are young enough to have learned a few lessons from such fellow Southern California bands as the pop-punkers Green Day, the funk-rockers Fishbone and the ska-punkers Sublime", adding that the band "borrows ingredients from all three role models and then thickens the sound by playing everything with the cartoonish hyperbole and heavy-metal pummeling of Kiss."
 Billboard claimed in September 1997 that the song "Fly" was not representative of the rest of the album, saying "while the band has undoubtedly become tied to the track due to its widespread coverage, it is only one facet of Sugar Ray's musical persona."
+In an August 1997 interview, Murphy Karges said he didn't want people to "flip out and think that there are 16 'Fly's' on this disk."
+Regarding the new type of fans the band was attracting with "Fly", Karges said "you just hope that there's something else on the record that they can dig."
+McGrath claimed in 2009 that he considered Floored to be heavier than Lemonade and Brownies, saying that "I think the common misconception with that first record is that it was really hard.
+Half the songs were some of the mellowest stuff we ever wrote — R&B songs with falsetto vocals."
+He added that, "it was funny; people would buy the [next] record Floored expecting fifteen 'Fly' and they got the hardest record we ever made."

 Due to the massive amounts of strong language in the songs "Cash" and "American Pig", some copies of the album contain the "Parental Advisory" label.
 It contains the early label that can be peeled off the case.
-It is their last album to do so and their last heavy album before they moved toward a more pop friendly approach.
+On the clean version of the album, all swear words are blanked out.
+It is their last album to feature explicit language and their last heavy album before they moved toward a more pop friendly approach.